spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/sales/technical-writer-customer-programs/index.html.md

 title: "Technical Writer, Customer Programs"
 ---

-The Technical Writer, Customer Programs is a part of the [Technical Account Manager](/job-families/sales/customer-success-management/) team, and focuses on creating the content to enable our customer digital journey, while also contributing to Gitlab docs and blog posts to ensure the ‘how-to’ learnings shared across our team are memorialized for our customer to benefit.
+The Technical Writer, Customer Programs is a part of the [Customer Success Manager](/job-families/sales/customer-success-management/) team, and focuses on creating the content to enable our customer digital journey, while also contributing to Gitlab docs and blog posts to ensure the ‘how-to’ learnings shared across our team are memorialized for our customer to benefit.

 ## Levels

 ## Senior Technical Writer, Customer Programs

-The Senior Technical Writer, Customer Programs reports to the [Director of Technical Account Managers](/job-families/sales/customer-success-management/#director-of-tams).
+The Senior Technical Writer, Customer Programs reports to the [Director of Customer Success Managers](/job-families/sales/customer-success-management/#director-of-tams).

 #### Senior Technical Writer, Customer Programs Job Grade